At the Nexus of Big Data and Dispute Resolution

 Search engines offer access to even more data about these searches still.
 We can also know when and where these searches occurred, through what types of devices they were facilitated, and the likely responses of the searchers when viewing query results, to name just a few.
 In terms of search timing, it is possible to capture aggregated metadata that is parsable on an annual, monthly, weekly, daily and even hourly basis.
 Location data are available for over 200 countries at varying levels of granularity, which in some locations can be as specific as a few square blocks.

 As an example of the implications of this attached metadata, at the level of this project’s current analysis – monthly queries in each of the 3,143 US counties and county-equivalent geographies – we are now able to watch online searches related to domestic violence ebb and flow as seasonal changes push the country colder and many victims into longer, in-home contact with their offenders.
 At the level of specificity for which search metadata are currently available, however, that same analysis can move from charting seasonal trends to witnessing storm fronts pass through a city and watching the resulting real-time implications on local domestic violence.
-In this example, knowing the timing, location, and intensity of these trends has obvious implications for both law enforcement and victim service providers.
-It also presents an opportunity for the dispute resolution field to identify when and where our partnership with aligned professions may be of greatest impact or, when appropriate, both where our direct service provision is in greatest demand and the types of contexts we may encounter during our response.
+In this example, knowing the timing, location and intensity of these trends has obvious implications for both law enforcement and victim service providers.
+It also presents an opportunity, however, for the dispute resolution field to identify when and where our partnership with aligned professions may be of greatest impact or, when appropriate, both where our direct service provision is in greatest demand and the types of contexts we may encounter during our response.

 Many additional examples of the implications of identifying and tracking search data on various conflict contexts is easy to envision.
 Judicial programmes at both the individual courthouse and centrally coordinated levels could now forecast filing trends by sussing out and monitoring those terms that most directly and predictively correlate with various complaint categories.
 Local schools can engage outside trainers and on-site contractors at the most opportune times in anticipation of cyclical spikes in bullying and student–teacher conflicts.
 Community mediation programmes can use data-supported trend analysis to realign programmatic priorities and limited resources according to shifting local conflict dynamics.
 Individual practitioners can more effectively maximise their online and offline advertising and outreach efforts to coincide with both regular and unexpected interest peaks within their respective practice areas.